Dutch cuisine: 17th century

 Still life with turkey pie, oysters, lemon and grapes by Pieter Claesz (1627).

 As the Dutch Republic entered its Golden Age, lavish dishes became available to the wealthy middle class as well.
 The Dutch East India Company monopolised the trade in nutmeg, clove, mace and cinnamon, provided in 1661 more than half of the refined sugar consumed in Europe, and was the first to import coffee on a large scale to Europe, popularising the concept of coffee houses for the masses.
 Apart from coffee, tea became a daily commodity, which was served with candy, marzipan and cookies.
 The availability of cheaper spices resulted in a tradition of spiced cookies, called speculaas.

 Initially spices were used to indicate social status, but this disappeared with the influx of spices in Dutch market, and it was the elite who were the first to ban the frequent use of spices.
 The cookbook De Verstandige Kok (or The Reasonable Chef), published in 1667, reflects this, and further more shows that meal started with green salads and cold or warm cooked vegetables with dressing, butter, herbs or edible flowers, and continued with numerous fish and meat dishes, including exotic ingredients such as dates, rice, cinnamon, ginger and saffron.
 Savoury tarts and pastries followed, and the meal ended with jellies, cheese, nuts and sweet pastries, washed down with hippocras, a sweet spiced wine.
 But in the Golden Age, the everyday meal of the ordinary Dutchman was still a humble affair of grain or legume pottage served with rye.

 18th–21st centuries

-In the early 19th century, the staple for the working population, that suffered from some form of malnutrition, was bread (rye bread in some areas) and potato (introduced from South America), pancakes, occasionally herring and other fish, fruit, vegetables, and little meat.
-They drank water of poor quality, watery coffee (or chicory) or tea.
+In the early 19th century, the staples for the working population, most of whom suffered from some form of malnutrition, were bread (rye bread in some areas) and potato (introduced from South America).
+A working-class family at this time may have also eaten pancakes, occasionally herring and other fish, fruit, vegetables, and little meat.
+They drank water of poor quality, watery coffee (or chicory), or tea.
 In some areas hot chocolate was consumed, but the most popular drinks were beer (predominantly in the Catholic south) and jenever, of which the consumption was twice that of the equivalent consumption of distilled spirits in neighbouring countries.